mindthemath/home/content/workshops/jupyter.md

 4. Version control: Use version control (such as Git) to keep track of changes to your notebooks and collaborate with others.

+5. Packaging: Put re-usable code into a centralized place and use your notebooks to import these functionalities

-5. Testing: Use unit tests to validate your code and make sure that it is working as expected.
+6. Testing: Use unit tests to validate your code and make sure that it is working as expected.

-6. Visualization: Use visualizations to help explain and communicate your results.
+7. Visualization: Use visualizations to help explain and communicate your results.
 Make sure that your visualizations are clear and informative.

-7. Sharing: Share your notebooks with others by using platforms such as GitHub or Google Colab.
+8. Sharing: Share your notebooks with others by using platforms such as GitHub or Google Colab.

 By following these best practices, you can make the most of Jupyter notebooks in your research process and ensure that your work is organized, understandable, and reproducible.